 Coconut.
 Another important ingredient is the fresh coconut in this Indian fish curry recipe.
 You may also use frozen grated coconut, which is easy to find in the Indian stores.

 Tamarind.
 Another key ingredient in this recipe.
 You may use original tamarind, or tamarind paste or tamarind pulp.
 This is an important item which cannot be substituted with any other ingredients.
 If this ingredient is not handy, reserve this authentic meen kuzhambu recipe for future use.

-- 1 lemon size tamarind / 2 tbsp tamarind paste
+- 1 lemon size tamarind / 2 tablespoon tamarind paste

 - 1 cup hot water